mindee/tawazi/documentation/index.md

 pipe_exec = pipeline.executor(target_nodes=[b])
 pipe_exec()
 ```
-You can use the `__qualname__` of the decorated function as an Identifier.
+In order to specify your target nodes, you can use what is called an `Alias` of the ExecNode.
+it can be its `__qualname__` or its `tag` or a reference to the `ExecNode` itself.

+For example using `__qualname__`:
 <!--pytest-codeblocks:cont-->

 ```python
 pipe_exec = pipeline.executor(target_nodes=["b"])
 pipe_exec()
 ```
-You can use the tag of an ExecNode
+Or using its `tag`:
 <!--pytest-codeblocks:cont-->

 ```python
 pipe_exec = pipeline.executor(target_nodes=["c_node"])
 pipe_exec()
 ```
-You can use the calling tag to distinguish the 1st call of g from the 2nd call!
+Or using its calling tag to distinguish the 1st call of g from the 2nd call:
 <!--pytest-codeblocks:cont-->

 ```python
 pipe_exec = pipeline.executor(target_nodes=["byebye"])
 pipe_exec()
 ```
-You can even pass in the `ExecNode`s themselves and mix identifiers types
+Or using a reference to itself.
+You can mixt the Alias types too:
 <!--pytest-codeblocks:cont-->

 ```python